WahomeKezia/AI_SummativeProject_Group24/README.md

 ● Python for Model Training and Flask App

-● ReactJs for the frontend Application
+● ReactJs for the frontend Interface

 ● Azure app service for cloud Deployment